DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-1-user-research.md

 #### Location recommendations

-- We recommend using the tested content as candidates understood it and felt reassured by it.
+- we recommend using the tested content as candidates understood it and felt reassured by it
-- We recommend changing the content to ‘employing school’ instead of ‘placement school’ for salaried courses.
-We will test this in future research rounds.
+- we recommend changing the content to ‘employing school’ instead of ‘placement school’ for salaried courses.
+We will test this in future research rounds

 ## Next steps

 The design changes we are confident in will be going live in 2024/ early 2025.

 Design histories found here:

 - [Add links to get into teaching](/find-teacher-training/add-links-to-get-into-teaching/)
 - [Add filters for teaching stages](/find-teacher-training/add-filters-for-teaching-stages/)